-The Emissary by Yoko Tawada, translated from the Japanese by Van C. Gessel, new edition by New Directions, August 2018
+The Samurai by Shūsaku Endō, translated from the Japanese by Van C. Gessel, new edition by New Directions, August 2018

 The Samurai is Shūsaku Endō’s 1980 historical fiction that won him the prestigious Noma Literary Prize in Japan in the same year.
 As stated by Endō himself, this novel’s purpose was not meant merely as historical illustration—it is the story of a spiritual journey through suffering and, in some ways, a story of Endō himself.
 The Samurai has been published in a fresh edition by New Directions, featuring Van C. Gessel’s original English translation.